google/flatbuffers/docs/source/FlatBuffers.md

 # Overview {#flatbuffers_overview}

-[FlatBuffers](@ref flatbuffers_overview) is an efficient cross platform serialization library for C++, C#, C, Go, Java, JavaScript, PHP, and Python (Ruby and Swift in progress).
+[FlatBuffers](@ref flatbuffers_overview) is an efficient cross platform serialization library for C++, C#, C, Go, Java, JavaScript, PHP, and Python.
 It was originally created at Google for game development and other performance-critical applications.

 It is available as Open Source on [GitHub](http://github.com/google/flatbuffers) under the Apache license, v2 (see LICENSE.txt).